landaal-ict/landaal-ict/README.md

 ![](/linux-it-logo.png)

-- 👋 Hi, I’m @landaal-ict
+- 👋 Hi, I’m Wesley a.k.a Computersmurf on multiple sites.
 - 👀 I’m interested in Linux , Windows , Mikrotik
 - 🌱 I’m currently learning Python , Ansible and some networking stuff